I'm a provider

 Osteoporotic Vertebral Compression Fracture

 Osteoporotic compression fractures are a common problem, and it is estimated that up to one half of women and approximately one quarter of men will have a vertebral fracture at some point in their lives.
-However, only about one third of vertebral fractures actually reach clinical diagnosis, and most symptomatic fractures will heal within a few weeks or 1 month.
+However, only about one third of vertebral fractures actually reach clinical diagnosis, and most symptomatic fractures will heal within a few weeks or one month.
 However, a minority of patients will exhibit chronic pain following osteoporotic compression fracture that presents challenges for medical management.
 Chronic symptoms do not tend to respond to the management strategies for acute pain such as bed rest, immobilization/bracing device, and analgesic medication, sometimes including narcotic analgesics.
 The source of chronic pain after vertebral compression fracture may not be from the vertebra itself but may be predominantly related to strain on muscles and ligaments secondary to kyphosis.
 This type of pain frequently is not improved with analgesics and may be better addressed through exercise.

 Vertebral Body Metastasis